ethrya/circadianGlucose/README.md

   * Note sturisSolver and liSolver both use ODE45 with a variable timestep.
 ODESolver used a 4th order fixed timestep runge-Kutta.
 - Model Parameters.
 Default values are set in the models.constants class.
 It is preferable to call this class and change values in the script where the simulations are being called only.
 - Circadian Model Simulations.
 Simulations of the Sturis circadian model can be run through sims.circSolver.
+  * Other models (e.g. Tolic and Li) can be run through sims.circSolverTolic and sims.circSolverLi, respectively.
   * The circadian clock is implemented by adding a circadian oscillator to the model (models.sturisCirc) or by changing C in the relevant functions files (models.funcs.fi).
 The example in this repo is for f4.
   * For one one circadian clock, the amplitude is const.g1.